-We regret very much the passing of this dear old saint, but it is another reminder that we, too, to break the loaf as H. does spoils the likeness. in the Rio Grand Valley, in the little village of Arrey, while in a mission meeting there.
+We regret very much the passing of this dear old saint, but it is another reminder that we, too, must pay that debt ere long.
+I found this old man in the Rio Grand Valley, in the little village of Arrey, while in a mission meeting there.
 He had become disgusted with denominationalism, and was trying to be an infidel, but, thank God, the Gospel, which is the power of God unto salvation, reached his heart and lifted him from the throdom of sin, giving him light, hope, and cheer.
 Yes, I am glad I heard that Macedonian cry, and by the help of the Deming brethren, answered it.
 May we carry the glad message to others lost in sin, is my prayer!

 T. F. Thomasson, Hatch, New Mexico, Dec.
-15, 1934.-I am moving from Roswell to the above place to help build up the cause in that section.
+15, 1934-I am moving from Roswell to the above place to help build up the cause in that section.
 Those who wish to write me should note the change in my address.